 For the first time in her life, she didn’t think being beautiful was a bad thing.
 Beauty could bring people joy, and maybe that was enough to change her regard for her unusual tail.

 Small quibbles I have regard typos and accents.
 There were a few typos that cropped up every now and again, e.g. ‘peaked’ instead of ‘peeked’, and some occasionally missing connective words, such as ‘of’.
 I also found the phonetic rendering of Celia’s heavy Spanish accent distracting rather than illustrative, e.g. ‘joo’ rather than ‘you’.
-It was inconsistently done, as Celia sometimes said ‘you’ even though I assumed from the phonetic rendering that she pronounces it ‘joo’, and this was the same case for ‘de/the’ and ‘habe/have’.
-If Celia pronounces her ‘v’s with a ‘b’ (as in standard Spanish), I thought she’d also pronounce ‘love’ as ‘lobe’ and ‘lives’ as ‘libes’.
-But she doesn’t, and instead I just left the passage feeling confused rather than hearing anything remotely resembling a Spanish accent in my head.
+It varied, as Celia sometimes said ‘you’ even though I assumed from the phonetic rendering that she pronounces it ‘joo’, and this was the same case for ‘de/the’ and ‘habe/have’.
+If Celia pronounces her ‘v’s with a ‘b’ (as in European Spanish), I thought she’d also pronounce ‘love’ as ‘lobe’ and ‘lives’ as ‘libes’, but she doesn’t.
+Eventually I just left the passage feeling confused rather than hearing any sort of accent in my head.